dpsanders/scipy_2014_julia/README.md

 # Introduction to Julia tutorial at SciPy 2014

-David P. Sanders created the tutorial and first gave it at the conference [SciPy2014](https://conference.scipy.org/scipy2014/).
+David P. Sanders created this tutorial and gave it at the conference [SciPy2014](https://conference.scipy.org/scipy2014/).
 Video recordings are
 available: [part 1](http://www.youtube.com/watch?v=vWkgEddb4-A) and [part 2](http://www.youtube.com/watch?v=I3JH5Bg46yU).